 While we are in detox mode this week, I thought I’d pull some favorite recipes that we have not shared here before.
-So, the detox has gone really well, though we do have to come “clean” we checked BIG time over the weekend.
+Detox has gone well, though we do have to come “clean” we cheated BIG time over the weekend.
 Friday night we decided to catch a movie at the newly opened New Parkway Theatre.
-Now, catching a movie sounds simple enough, right?
-Not so easy when you are able to lounge on couches, eat pizza and drink pitchers of beer.
+Catching a movie sounds simple enough, right?
+Not so easy when you are able to lounge on couches, eat pizza, and drink pitchers of beer.
 When was the last time you had a pitcher of beer?
-Exactly …. we are WEAK!
-Then Saturday rolled around, after we rolled out of bed …. we cheated again.
-We had dinner with some good friends, and she is a killer chef, so we ate.
-We ate well.
-Very well.
-Now, we are back at week two of detox.
+We are WEAK!
+Saturday rolled around after and we cheated again.
+We had dinner with some friends, and they cook very well, which means we ate very well.
+Back to week two of detox.

 Recipe: Homemade Chilaquiles

 7 dry-farmed or plum tomatoes, cut into quarters

 5 cloves of garlic, peeled